JoelGotsch/Kantnprojekt_Backend/Readme.md

 1. Next step: using gunicorn: `gunicorn -w 3 kantn` (making 3 worker processes) would run the flask app locally on the server.
 However, it is more useful for debugging to start flask directly via the debugging tool in VS Code as that enables hot-reloading.
 For production we will use a docker container.

-1. If you installed pgadmin4 like described above, you can now also connect via the webbrowser to pgadmin after starting the service via gunicorn:
+1. If you installed pgadmin4 like described above, you can now also connect via the webbrowser to pgadmin after starting the service via gunicorn (you will need gunicorn installed, so best use your virtual environment):

         gunicorn --bind unix:/tmp/pgadmin4.sock \
                 --workers=1 \